-- Josep Domingo-Ferrer, Professor of Computer Science and ICREA-Acadèmia Researcher, Universitat Rovira i Virgili
+- Josep Domingo-Ferrer, Professor of Computer Science, Chairholder of the UNESCO Chair in Data Privacy, and ICREA-Acadèmia Researcher, Universitat Rovira i Virgili

-- Jaap-Henk Hoepman, Associate Professor of Privacy Enhancing Protocols and Privacy by Design in the Digital Security group Institute for Computing and Information Sciences, Radboud University Nijmegen
+- Jaap-Henk Hoepman, Professor in the Digital Security group at the Institute for Computing and Information Sciences and Scientific Director of the Privacy & Identity Lab, Radboud University Nijmegen

 - Simon Hania, Vice President Privacy & Security / Corporate Privacy Officer, TomTom

 - A Review of the state of the art – including current solutions

 - A panel discussion focused on current research in the field

 - Break-out sessions focusing on “key challenges” and identifying opportunities for research and development